Nepal Starts Here

 Whether you see Nepal in 2 weeks or much longer, rest easy: Nepal is one of the cheapest countries in the world.
 Unless you make the mistake of booking a pricy Everest trek in advance (TIP: They are much, much cheaper on the ground), it’s difficult to spend more than 100 USD per day in Nepal—many travelers spend half this, or even less.

 How much is a trip to Nepal?

 Irrespective of how long to spend in Nepal you think is best, I use a figure of about 500 USD per person, per week as a starting point for how much you’ll spend.
 Note that this doesn’t include the cost of flights to and from Nepal, which can actually cost more than the entire rest of your trip, depending upon how long it lasts.

 The Bottom Line

-Whether you follow my plan for 2 weeks in Nepal exactly, or use it as a jumping off point, Nepal starts here.
+Whether you follow my plan for 2 weeks in Nepal exactly, or use it as a jumping off point, my Nepal 2 week itinerary has got you covered.
 Starting out in Kathmandu, fly to Lukla and hike as close to Everest as you can get, before flying back to the capital and then onto Pokhara, where you might or might not enter the Annapurna range.
 Even if you don’t manage to see a tiger in Chitwan National Park (and I certainly didn’t) one thing is for sure: No matter how long to spend in Nepal seems right to you, there’s nowhere else in the world like it.
 Learn more about hiring me to plan your trip.